bradleythornton/minimal-mistakes/_posts/2017-08-22-responder_fun.md

   - responder
 ---

 While researching some ways in which to obtain Domain Admin within an organization, I started playing around with Responder and figured I would share a quick walkthrough.
-Some of these methods are a bit dated but after talking with various pen testers and red teamers, they're still applicable even today.
+Some of these methods are a bit dated but after talking with various pen testers and red teamers, they're still **VERY** applicable even today.

 ## Overview